October 2025

 June 2024: It is definitely the beginning of the 'lazy days' of summer.
 I have been busy doing things outside of the studio pretty much the first half of the month.
 I was out of town for over a week - I had another great visit in Ottawa.

-It never ceases to amaze me at how many excellent pieces of music that I feel are just waiting to be made available to wind and brass soloists.
-I am mostly focusing on 19th century works for solo piano.
-I seem to stumble on one suitable piece after another.
+It never ceases to amaze me at how many excellent pieces of music that I find are just waiting to be made available to wind and brass soloists.
+I am mostly focusing on late 18th and early 19th century works for solo piano.
+I find myself stumbling upon on one amazing piece after another.
 I am becoming familiar with so much great music that I never really appreciated before.

 In other news, I sold and replaced my older Yamaha CP-300 stage piano with a new Yamaha P-525 digital piano.
 I am extremely pleased with this instrument so far!